Skip to main content Skip to main navigation Skip to search

 The masterclass series was strongly supported by industry consultants, with 59 individual attendees from 17 different organisations attending throughout the series.
 Attendees joined the virtual event from locations throughout Australia as well as from the USA, Canada and New Zealand.

-The series was well received by attendees, with approximately 90% of participants across the masterclasses reporting that the objectives of the masterclasses were met to a high or very high degree.
+The series was well received, with approximately 90% of participants across the masterclasses reporting that the objectives of the masterclasses were met to a high or very high degree.

 Industry Workshop

-Presentations and plenary and table discussions on particular themes provided a unique opportunity for industry to discuss their experiences, challenges and successes in developing Environmental Impact Assessments, undertaking risk assessments and improving knowledge in a participatory process with open, respectful and constructive dialogue.
-The workshop provided a valuable opportunity for the IESC members to listen to industry and increase their understanding of industry perspectives and priorities.
+Presentations and plenary and table discussions on particular themes provided a unique opportunity for industry representatives to discuss their experiences, challenges and successes in developing Environmental Impact Assessments and undertaking risk assessments.
+The workshop provided a valuable opportunity for the IESC members to increase their understanding of industry perspectives and priorities.

 Key discussion topics included: